DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ![3.1](screenshots/3.1.png)

+![3.2](screenshots/3.2.png)

 Once the storage account was ready, I opened PowerShell in Cloud Shell, switched to Classic view, and uploaded `template.json` and `parameters.json`.
 I confirmed the files were visible in the file explorer.

-![3.2](screenshots/3.2.png)
+![3.3](screenshots/3.3.png)

 I edited the template to update the default value of the parameter `disk_name` (lines 5–6).

-![3.3](screenshots/3.3.png)
+![3.5](screenshots/3.5.png)

 I edited `parameters.json` line 5 to match the template changes.

-![3.5](screenshots/3.5.png)

-I deployed the template using PowerShell:

 ```powershell
 New-AzResourceGroupDeployment -ResourceGroupName az104-rg3 -TemplateFile template.json -TemplateParameterFile parameters.json
 ````

+I deployed the template using PowerShell:

+![3.6](screenshots/3.6.png)

 I verified that the deployment was successful.

-![3.6](screenshots/3.6.png)

-I confirmed the disk creation with:

 ```powershell
 Get-AzDisk | ft